 These courses treat topics in German literature and culture.
 Conducted in German.
 Prerequisites: Permission of the instructor and the department chair.
-Credits: 1 or 1/2
+Credits: 1 or 1/2 Distribution: III.B.
+(Literature/Fine Arts)

 Special topics in literature, language, or culture chosen in consultation with the instructor, discussed in tutorial sessions.
 Students who plan to do independent study are expected to consult with the faculty member and to submit their proposals well in advance of the beginning of the semester in which they will do the work.
 Prerequisites: Permission of the instructor and department chair.
-Credits: 1 or 1/2
+Credits: 1 or 1/2 Distribution: III.B.
+(Literature/Fine Arts)

 Special topics in literature, language, or culture chosen in consultation with the instructor, discussed in tutorial sessions.
 Students who plan to do independent study are expected to consult with the faculty member and to submit their proposals well in advance of the beginning of the semester in which they will do the work.

 Prerequisites: Permission of the instructor and department chair.
-Credits: 1 or 1/2

-These courses treat topics in German Language.
-Conducted in German.
-Prerequisites: Permission of the instructor and the department chair.
 Credits: 1 or 1/2